 Upon completion of the program, students will be able to:

 - Gather data for research from various sources, including the library and forms of electronic media such as the Internet in order to produce a research paper with proper documentation.

 - Organize and communicate knowledge and ideas in a logical and purposeful way.
 Students will produce an essay in a 2000 level humanities course that demonstrates a grasp of thesis and the ordered, logical support of a thesis.

 - Write a timed, single-draft essay that meets criteria for coherence, organization, development, and mechanical correctness as indicated in the departmental rubric.

 - Recognize, explain, and analyze perspectives and values of diverse cultural groups and their historical experiences based on course materials.

 - Interpret works of art, literature, philosophy, or other aesthetic experiences by interpreting and analyzing them within their historical or literary context.

 Our courses and programs are designed to give you a strong foundation in your area of study.
 But we know that for many of you, your time at JCC is just the first step in your educational journey.
 And when it's time for you to take your next step, that strong foundation, coupled with the wide variety of transfer agreements we maintain with several top colleges and universities, will help make your transfer process as smooth as possible.
+You might also want to consider our associate degrees and transfer agreements in communication, fine arts: music, fine arts: studio arts, and media arts.
 Learn More